How to Determine If Your Oregon Building Must Comply with BPS

 ODOE maintains records of covered buildings and tier assignments.
 The fastest way to confirm:

-- Call us — we’ll do a 10-minute scoping check and tell you straight whether you’re covered
+Call us — We’ll do a 10-minute scoping check for free and tell you straight whether you’re covered, what tier you’re in, and what comes next.

-A specific real example: A facilities manager at a 33,500 square foot suburban office in Hillsboro called convinced her building was covered.
-We checked the gross square footage on the building drawings, confirmed the actual measurement was 33,500 (not 36,000 as the property records suggested), and confirmed she was under the threshold.
-She saved $7,500 by not engaging an audit she didn’t need.
-Conversely, a property manager in Salem assumed his 41,000 sq ft retail-and-office mixed-use building was exempt because the retail tenant paid utilities directly.
-He was wrong — owner is responsible regardless of who pays utilities — and we got him on the 2026 audit calendar before he ran out of runway.
+Example 1: Accidental Exemption A facilities manager at a 33,500 square foot suburban office in Hillsboro called convinced her building was covered.
+We reviewed the gross square footage on the building drawings, confirmed the actual measurement was 33,500 (not 36,000 as the property records suggested), and confirmed she was under the threshold.
+She avoided spending $8,000-$12,000 on an audit she didn’t legally need.

 What Comes Next If You’re Covered